ZiyandaPetela/Python-Notes/README.md

    * The global variable with the same name will remain as it was, global and with the original value.

  Python, instance attributes are variables that are bound to a specific instance of a class.
 They are unique to each instance and are accessed using the instance name followed by a dot and then the attribute name.
-Instance attributes are defined within the methods of a class, typically within the __init__ method, but they can also be created dynamically during runtime.
+Instance attributes are defined within the methods of a class, typically within the __init__ method, but they can also be created dynamically during runtime. a static attribute (also known as a class attribute) is a variable that is associated with a class rather than with instances of that class.
+Static attributes are defined outside of any method within a class and are shared among all instances of the class.
+They are accessed using the class name itself, followed by a dot and then the attribute name.
 </details>